dronelektron/bonus-round-music/README.md

 # Bonus round music

-Allows you to play random music at the end of the round
+Allows you to play custom music at the end of the round

 ### Supported Games